 1. In your Workspace view, click on the ⋮ on your project's thumbnail and select "Make a Copy".

 2. Determine how many segments to break your project into.
-In this example, this three scene project will export as three parts:
+For example, A three scene project will export as three parts.

 3. In each copy, remove all scenes/segments except the portion to be exported in that particular copy.
 For example, in Part 1, remove scenes 2 and 3, but keep Scene 1.
 In Part 2, removes scenes 1 and 3, keeping only scene 2, etc.

 4. Export each project.
 When successfully exported, download the finished files.
 Upload these into a final Kapwing project and export to receive a single final file with your entire project.